marcjulianschwarz/obsidian-raycast/src/utils/search/README.md

   - `field:` matches notes where the field exists, regardless of whether the value is empty.
   - `field:""` matches notes where the field exists and is empty (after trimming whitespace).
   - `field:any` matches notes where the field exists and contains a non-empty value.
+- `aliases` and `locations` behave the same way as above even though they are normalised to arrays during load.
+When their array is empty, the evaluator falls back to the raw frontmatter to determine presence, so:
+  - `aliases:` / `locations:` match notes where the respective key is defined in YAML (including empty arrays or strings).
+  - `aliases:""` / `locations:""` match notes where the key exists and is explicitly empty.
+  - `aliases:any` / `locations:any` require at least one non-empty value.
 - `tag:#foo` is normalized to `tag:foo` (hash stripped for compatibility with Obsidian) and matches tags exactly.
 - `tags:foo` performs a partial match across tag values (case-insensitive substring).
 Use this when you want to match nested tags without writing regex.
 - `field:( ... )` scopes the nested query to that field.
 The clauses inside the parentheses are evaluated against each individual value for the field, and a note matches only if a single value satisfies the entire inner expression.
 For example: